Substance Use Disorder Treatment

 Customized Treatment Plans

 The complexity of SUD is only multiplied by the unique individuals battling it.
 As such, no one treatment plan would be effective for every person.
-At SoCal Mental Health, we tailor our treatment plans to you and your particular needs.
+Treatment plans should be tailored to you and your particular needs.
 We combine the numerous modalities at our disposal to heal the mental, physical, and emotional damage caused by substance abuse.
-We take an evidence-based approach to help our clients recover from SUD and any co-occurring mental health disorders.
-For more information, visit our Treatment Modalities page.
+Centers should take an evidence-based approach to help clients recover from SUD and any co-occurring mental health disorders.